Click to Play 20sec MP3 Audio of ABC News July 1969

 9. The portrayal of the loss of the spacecraft communications link was childish.
 It might have been good for comedy but bore no resemblance to the professionlism needed and demonstrated by all parties, including Parkes, in real life.

-10. Australia prided itself on not needing NASA personnel to help them do their job.
+10. Australia prided itself on not needing God-like NASA personnel to help them do their job.
 There were none at Honeysuckle during Apollo 11.
-In fact it was acknowledged that we knew at least as much about how to manage, maintain and operate as our US colleagues.
+In fact it was acknowledged that we knew more about how to operate than the US based experts.
 It is true that there were some US GSFC engineers at Parkes during Apollo 11 but support for subsequent missions at Parkes came from Tidbinbilla personnel.
 So the portrayal of the need for US expertise was misleading, and demeaning.
 Chris Kraft's message at the end of Manned Flight Tracking at Honeysuckle sums it up.

-11. And just to round things off, here's a picture of a proper Prime Minister (Sir John Gorton) at a proper Tracking Station (Honeysuckle Creek), and a picture of the Ops/Management team - Saxon, Lee, Reid, Dinn (talking to Parkes) and Grant.
+11. And just to round things off, here's a picture of a proper Prime Minister (Gorton) at a proper Tracking Station (Honeysuckle), and a picture of the Ops/Management team - Saxon, Lee, Reid, Dinn (talking to Parkes) and Grant.

 Mike Dinn - Canberra 14 October 2000 - firstname.lastname@example.org